nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you are a new user, check out the [Quick Start](#quick-start) to get started with NUScheduler.

-If you are a returning user, the [Command Summary](#command-summary) provides you with a quick overview of all the commands NUScheduler offers.
+If you are a returning user, the [Command Summary](#command-summary) provides you with a quick overview of some of the commands NUScheduler offers.

 ## Quick start